Responsive website for hairdresser salon

 Gimmi’s host provider supplies some good additional services, including a fully automated deployment of WordPress.

-The website went live in the middle of June this year (2020), just a few weeks after businesses reopened following the Covid-19 lockdown.
+The website went live in the middle of June 2020, just a few weeks after businesses reopened following the Covid-19 lockdown.

 Solution & Release